The Expulsion of the Albanians: Background

 In the Kingdom of Yugoslavia, Albanians were concentrated in the Kosovo region.

 In 1923, Greece and Turkey made a successful population exchange.
 In early 1936, Turkey was interested in signing an agreement for the resettlement of a considerable amount of Muslims from Yugoslavia if the population would agree.
 However, in 1940 the Turkish Parliament refused a deal, as the heavy majority of Albanians considered themselves Albanian and did not want to move.
 However, economic migration of Albanians and Muslim Bosnians to Turkey during this period continued.

 Čubrilović, a historian at the University of Belgrade and former member of the Young Bosnia organization, originally presented it as a lecture on 7 March 1937 at the Serbian Cultural Club in Belgrade.
 It suggested a radical solution, ethnic cleansing in the form of expulsion, of Albanians from Kosovo as a geopolitical measure, a means to prevent Albanian irredentism and to secure a Yugoslav Kosovo.

+In a memorandum submitted by the UK's Foreign and Commonwealth Office, Čubrilović proposed in 1937 the mass eviction of Albanians to Albania and Turkey.
+This proposal was a suggestion to resorting to the use of force as the "only solution" and generating fear as a prerequisite.
+Other suggestions propounded were the use of "persecution for trivial offences", "economic exclusion" and "burning down Albanian villages and city quarters".
+He called for this colonisation programme to be placed in the hands of the Army.